mongodb/leafygreen-ui/README.md

 ## Development within an Application

-1. To actively develop components within an application, there is a script that will link all installed leafygreen-ui components on your application to your local repository.
+- To actively develop components within an application, running the following script will link all installed leafygreen-ui components on your application to your local repository.
 This will allow you make changes to a local repository for UI-Kit and see those changes immediately within your running application.
 To do this, clone this repository and navigate to the root folder, then run

 `bash scripts/link.sh ${PATH_TO_APPLICATION}`

-2. The script does several things in order:
+- The script does several things in order:

-- This builds the components so they are ready to be linked
-- It scans your application for any installed leafygreen-ui components in your node_modules/@leafygreen-ui folder.
+  -- This builds the components so they are ready to be linked -- It scans your application for any installed leafygreen-ui components in your node_modules/@leafygreen-ui folder.
-- If it finds any, it will link the node_modules/@leafygreen-ui component to your local repository.
+  -- If it finds any, it will runn npm link to link the node_modules/@leafygreen-ui component to your local repository.

-3. After the script completes, you can make changes directly to the component in your local leafygreen-ui repository and run `npm run build` in the root of the leafygreen-ui repository and the changes will be visible on your running application.
+- After the script completes, you can make changes directly to the component in your local leafygreen-ui repository.
+Once you do this, run `npm run build` in the root of the leafygreen-ui repository and the changes will be visible on your running application.

-- Note: after any changes you make to your local repository, you must run `npm run build` in the root of your leafygreen-ui repository for the changes to be pushed through to your application.

 ## Testing